google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 {% include "web/_shared/contributors/jakearchibald.html" %}

-Ladies and gentlemen, prepare yourself for a pivotal moment in the history of web development.
+Developers, prepare yourself for a pivotal moment in the history of web development.

 <em>[Drumroll begins]</em>